Tourists return to Tunisia after year of turmoil

 In 2011 fewer than 5 million people visited the country that witnessed the start of the Arab Spring, when a revolution ousted veteran dictator Zine al-Abidine Ben Ali in January 2011, sparking a wave of uprisings across the region.

-Visitor numbers were down from 7 million in 2010 while tourism income, Tunisia's top source of foreign currency, fell by a third in 2011, or 1 billion Tunisian dinars ($653 million).
+Visitor numbers were down from 7 million in 2010 while tourism income, Tunisia's top source of foreign currency, fell by a third in 2011, or 1 billion Tunisian dinars.
 Twenty five hotels closed, costing 3,500 jobs.

 This year, the sector hopes to recover half its losses, attracting 6 million visitors and raking in 500 million dinars more than last year for its depleted coffers.